NFOK13004U Food Science and Culinary Techniques

-- Describe the effect of physical processes such as pressure treatment and freeze-drying on the structure of food and how physical treatment can be used for developing gastronomic dishes.
+- Describe the effect of physical processes on the structure of food during cooking.

-- Identify factors of relevance for detection, perception and loss of aroma compounds in different solvents.
+- Identify factors of relevance for detection, perception and loss of aroma and flavour compounds in different solvents.

 - Work in a gastronomic laboratory with specific culinary techniques and follow instructions to obtain a well-defined product.

 - Explain the changes in foods taking place during preparation of food from a chemical and a physical point of view.

 - Predict the outcome of various preparation methods and recipes based on a simple experimental design.

 - Evaluate a complex food and communicate the compositional structure of the product.